3 Ways to Cook Butternut Squash

 Per serving: 175 calories, 3 g protein, 19 g carbohydrate, 11 g fat (1 g saturated fat), 0 mg cholesterol, 3 g fiber, 9 g sugar, 104 mg sodium.
 Calories from fat: 54%

 Pantry Picks for Butternut Squash Recipes

-Give these healthy ingredients -- featured in our three squash recipes and chosen by Kathleen Zelman, MPH, RD, LD, WebMD's director of nutrition -- a regular spot on your grocery list.
+Give these ingredients, featured in our three squash recipes, a regular spot on your grocery list.

-Simple Syrup: Real maple syrup (made from maple tree sap), offers intense flavor as well as antioxidant compounds.
-Zelman stocks real maple syrup, including Trader Joe's 100% Pure Maple Syrup and Maple Grove Farms 100% Pure Dark Amber.
+Simple Syrup: Real maple syrup (made from maple tree sap) offers intense flavor as well as antioxidant compounds.

-Better Butter: A little bit of butter is better for your heart than margarines that contain trans fats, and Zelman recommends unsalted or sweet butter to avoid unnecessary sodium.
-(You won't miss it.)
-Her favorites include Land O'Lakes and Organic Valley unsalted butters.
+Better Butter: A little bit of butter is better for your heart than margarines that have artificial trans fats.
+Use unsalted or sweet butter to avoid unnecessary sodium (you won't miss it).

 Find more articles, browse back issues, and read the current issue of "

 WebMD the Magazine